-The Better Question is: “Should I File a Tax Return?”
+The Better Question: “Should I File a Tax Return?”

 Just because you can avoid filing a tax return – it doesn’t mean you should.
-There may be cases where you are below the minimum income levels, and it would still be advantageous to file a tax return, even if you are not required to.
-In some cases, you may be eligible for a refundable tax credit, and could be leaving money on the table if you do not file.
-Here are a few examples:
+There may be cases where you are below the minimum income levels when a tax return is required, and it would still be advantageous to file a tax return, even if you are not required to.
+In some cases, you may be eligible for a refundable tax credit, and could be leaving money on the table if you do not file return.
+Here are just a few examples: